San Juan Community Collaborative for Health Equity

 DCRE meeting on May 25, 2018, in Twin Lakes, NM.
 Meetings are held in an Earth Hogan a Navajo Traditional Home, where traditional teachings are held.

-Dr. Tsosie, a member of San Juan Collaborative for Health Equity, and team member of the Evolving Dine’ Centered Research and Evaluation, everyone, enjoyed his storytelling and wisdom teachings, at the IBH Conference on July 31, 2018
+A member of San Juan Collaborative for Health Equity, and team member of the Evolving Dine’ Centered Research and Evaluation, everyone, enjoyed storytelling and wisdom teachings, at the IBH Conference on July 31, 2018

 Contact Info